scalacenter/scalafix/docs/users/installation.md

 ### Enforce in CI

-To automatically enforce that Scalafix has been run on all sources, use the `scalafixTest` instead of `scalafix`.
+To automatically enforce that Scalafix has been run on all sources, use `scalafix --test` instead of `scalafix`.
 This task fails the build if running `scalafix` would produce a diff or a linter error message is reported.

 Optionally, add a command alias to enforce Scalafix on your entire project with